kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image099.png)

 Next, we will edit the fifth mapping: the one to "ScheduleImportProcessHCM".
+This step prepares XML payload for invoking HCM SOAP Data Loader.
+The required Content ID value should be taken from the dDocName field from the UCM XML payload.

 ![](images/300/RC_image101.png)